-The following provisions of the Income Tax Assessment Act 1936 give rise to notional exempt income and not exempt income.
+Note: The following provisions of the Income Tax Assessment Act 1936 give rise to notional exempt income and not exempt income.
 For this reason the provisions do not appear in the lists of kinds of exempt income.

-The provisions are: paragraphs 384(1)(b) and 385(1)(b), subsection 402(2) and sections 403 and 404.
+The provisions are: paragraphs 384(1)(b) and 385(1)(b), subsection 402(2) and section 403.